bhctest123/soberlivingappcom-new/src/content/blog/how-to-streamline-drug-testing-at-your-sober-living-home.md

 ---
-title: "Sober Living App - How to Streamline Drug Testing at Your Sober Living Home&lt;br/&gt;"
+title: "Sober Living App - How to Streamline Drug Testing at Your Sober Living Home"
 description: "Streamline drug testing at your sober living home.
 Get practical tips for more efficient & effective procedures."
 date: 2019-12-17
 author: "Ben Weiss"